cysouw/diathesis/text/c10_participle.md

 b.
 Er ist verklemmt.
 :::

-The participle *bekannt* 'known' is morphologically derived from *bekennen* 'to confess', although the meaning of the participle is related to *kennen* 'to know', which has a participle *gekannt*.
+The participle *bekannt* 'well-known' is morphologically derived from *bekennen* 'to confess', although the meaning of the participle is related to *kennen* 'to know', which has a participle *gekannt*.

 ::: ex
 a.
 Jeder kennt den Schauspieler.